elunna/nerfhack-changelog/README.md

 * only elves can safely enchant elvish armor over +3.
 Other races will get a warning vibration once their armor passes +3.
 * worn armor has a 25% weight reduction (xnh/FIQ)
 * plate mail now grants 8AC
-* crystal plate mail now weighs 150, is gemstone, and resists destruction (EvilHack)
+* crystal plate mail now weighs 200, is gemstone, resists destruction, but only grants 5AC
 * bronze plate mail now grants 7AC
-* leather armor and studded leather armor don't grant any MC
+* leather armor and studded leather armor don't grant any MC but weigh much less
 * leather cloaks grant 3AC and 0MC

 #### New armor type: bracers

 TODO: Fill in
    New armor type: bracers, which also occupy the shield slot (from EvilHack).

     This implementation mostly follows EvilHack's, just adapted to 3.7 and with new types of bracers.

     Bracers weigh 15 (half as much as a small shield).
 They allow the use of weapons while worn and don't impede spellcasting or martial arts.
 However, to balance them out so that shields are not rendered obsolete, they grant 0AC.
 They still benefit from shield skill, but the rate is only 1AC per skill.
 So basic = 1AC, skilled = 2AC, etc.

 Elves and centaurs can spawn with bracers.